ciobanut/php-snippet-for-Elementor/README.md

 Just copy the code of the snippet.php file and paste it in the functions.php file or in Code Snippets on your website.
 Save and activate for front-end.

 Create a new page or article with Elementor.
 Add any widget in which you can add text: header, text editor, button,... and paste any placeholder you need.
 For example: `{{ post_title }}`.
 Save and see the result.

+Copy the text from the example.txt file and paste it into your Elementor page to see how each element works.